 Try to make your adverts stand out so that your limited budget goes further.
 It's important that your advertising is memorable.

 Decide whether your target audience is local or regional, national or international, or a mixture.
-The chosen media should suit the target.
+The advertising channel you choose should suit the target.

-The internet allows you to target your advertisement specifically at people that are either searching for a product or service like yours or those that have already shown an interest in them.
+The internet allows you to target your advertisement specifically at people who are searching for a product or service like yours, or those who have already shown an interest in them.

 Keep your message simple.
 Stress the benefits, not the features, of your offer.
 Try to build in a unique selling proposition and make a claim your competitors cannot match.

-4. How much do I need to spend?
+4. How much do I need to spend on advertising?

-Consider how much you normally spend and how effective it was in relation to your business objectives.
-Assess what your competitors are doing, as if they are advertising heavily you might need to do the same to ensure your message is heard.
+Consider how much you normally spend on marketing, and how effective it is in relation to your business objectives.
+Assess what your competitors are doing - if they are advertising heavily, you might need to do the same to ensure your message is heard.

 5. Where can I find out about advertising opportunities?

-Find information about newspapers in your area and how to advertise in them on the News Media Association website at www.newsmediauk.org.
-Check circulation figures verified by the Audit Bureau of Circulations on the ABC website at www.abc.org.uk.
+Find information about newspapers in your area and how to advertise in them on the News Media Association website.
+Check circulation figures verified by the Audit Bureau of Circulations on the ABC website.

 Look in the BRAD directory (available in good reference libraries) for lists of newspapers and specialist magazines.
-Look for a publication whose readership is close to your target niche or segment.
+Look for publications whose readership is close to your target niche or segment.

-Order a media pack that will include a rate card and a back copy.
-Check the circulation figures (which should be ABC audited), but be aware that this may be very different to the number of people who will actually read the publication and see your advert.
+Ask for a media pack, which should include a rate card and a back copy of the publication.
+Check the circulation figures (which should be ABC-audited) - but be aware that this may be very different to the number of people who will actually read it and see your advert.
 Freesheets may be widely distributed but often discarded unread, while paid-for trade publications may be read by several professionals in a business.

 6. Where should I advertise?